 Use your bank for liquidity i.e. current accounts, cards and fixed term deposits.
 With near-zero interest rates and zero to negative real returns, be careful not to hold excessive cash beyond a reasonable emergency reserve.

 Often, your bank will approach you with an investment product.
 Repeat after me, “My bank manager is not an independent financial advisor”.
 Understood?
-No matter how pleasant the relationship is with your bank manager, they are only able to recommend products from an in-house menu, i.e. a restricted range of funds, and they are following sales targets; nothing wrong with cross-selling, welcome to capitalism!
+No matter how pleasant the relationship is with your bank manager, they are only able to recommend products from an in-house menu, i.e. a restricted range of funds, and they are following sales targets.
+There is nothing inherently wrong with cross-selling, welcome to capitalism!
 However, as an investor, you need to be aware of their limitations and protect your own financial future by procuring solutions which suit your profile!

 The issue of suitability is hardly ever discussed.
 At the most, the client is presented with a simple tick box questionnaire asking them to decide for themselves whether they prefer a low, medium or high risk fund.
 This is not comparable to a holistic fact find which allows an independent advisor to understand a client’s financial objectives and tailor bespoke solutions, often with cross-border requirements.